 NOW, THEREFORE, BE IT RESOLVED BY THE MISSISSIPPI STATE SENATE, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate Miss Rachel Ann Ruckdeschel of Pascagoula, Mississippi, upon winning the title of Miss Mississippi Junior Miss 1997, wish her well during her reign, and extend best wishes for success in the national competition.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Eugene C. Tullos and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Miss Ruckdeschel and her parents.